Published: May 17, 2022 • 3 min read

 $ git checkout HEAD~<n>

-# Test your feature and find out it works
+# Test your feature and find out if it works (or continue jumping back)

 $ git bisect good